 Besides practicing as a licensed marriage & family therapist in Washington State and California, she has taught and supervised graduate students at the University of San Diego, Rosemead Graduate School of Psychology as well as Bethel and Seattle Pacific Seminaries.
 She held Clinical Faculty positions training physicians through SHARP Heathcare in San Diego and the University of Washington School of Medicine.
 She presents nationally and internationally on couples, families and relational systems ideas, supervision and medical family therapy.

 Dr. Grauf-Grounds grew up in San Diego, California.
 She completed a BA in psychology from Stanford University as well as receiving honors in humanities.
 She met her future husband, Larry, a Presbyterian pastor, while playing intramural flag football together at Fuller Theological Seminary.
 She completed her masters in theology and counseling at Fuller and then her PhD in sociology and family therapy at the University of Southern California.
 She is the mother of three grown children (who are all amazing).
-She resides in Seattle where she loves to watch movies, throw dinner parties and remodel homes.
+She resides in San Diego where she loves to watch movies, throw dinner parties and remodel homes.